Virtual-based training forges the U.S. Navy into a team

 Live, virtual, and constructive (LVC) is the way ahead

-The Navy has used synthetic training for more than 15 years to prepare ships and strike groups for underway training, following the adage “Train in Port, Validate at Sea.”
+The Navy has used synthetic training for more than 15 years to prepare ships and strike groups, following the adage “Train in Port, Validate at Sea.”
 Over the past three years, synthetic training has expanded to provide a "live, virtual, and constructive” (LVC) mode that merges the best of live and synthetic training.
 LVC incorporates the realism of live operations at sea with the capacity and capability of FST.

 During initial training, the Navy tests networks, assesses vulnerabilities, and conducts training at the unit level.
 As pre-deployment training progresses, it plans and executes more advanced scenarios involving multiple strike groups.